alfficcadenti/splinterlands-bot/README.md

 REQUIREMENT: You need to install NodeJS from https://nodejs.org/en/download/

-To start BOT login routine. you need to create the .env file and include the username and password (file with no name, only starting dot to create a hidden file) in the root folder, example:
+To start BOT login routine. you need to create the .env file and include the username and password (file with no name, only starting dot to create a hidden file) in the root folder,

+Example:

 - `ACCOUNT=youraccountname`
 - `PASSWORD=yourpostingpassword`

 You can also use the file `.env-example` as a template, but remember to remove `-example` from the filename.

 Once the file is created, open cmd (for windows) or terminal (for Mac and Linux) and run: